benjaminguinaudeau/tiktokr/README.md

 ## Examples

-For every session involving `tiktokr`, you will need to initialize.
+For every session involving `tiktokr`, you will need to initialize the package with ´tk_init()´.
 Once it is initiliazed you can run as many queries as you want.

 ``` r